-The District is projecting 396 additional funded students, a 0.8% increase for the 2015-16 school year.
+The District is projecting enrollment to remain constant for the 2016-17 school year.
 The graph below shows the expected number of students at the elementary school, middle school, high school, and other program levels.

 State, Local, and Federal Revenue Breakdown